 AI or Condition Detection

-Tags are assigned based on either of the two methods.ExampleHere, tags are recognized when the AI training data applies, OR the customer’s message does not refer to cancellation or relocation.
-The assignment would likely apply to many cases here:
+Tags are assigned based on one of the two methods.ExampleHere, tags are recognized when the AI training data applies, OR the customer message does not refer to termination or move.
+The assignment would probably apply for many cases:

 Channel